wasimusu/python_project/readme.md

 ### 4. Generating Documentation
-You can only go so far without a good documentation.
-When there are large project release they make sure that they have a great documentation.
-It helps to build a user base around their library.
+You can only go so far without good documentation.
+Great library developers make sure that they have great documentation.
+It helps to build a user base around the library.
-As a library developer you can avoid lots of frustration to users and lots of effort on your part trying to resolve user issues by having  a good documentation.
+As a library developer, you can avoid lots of frustration to users and lots of effort on your part trying to resolve user issues by having good documentation.

-Here's how to generate good looking documentation on localhost.
+Here's how to generate good looking documentation on the localhost.

 ```
 cd docs